MouseLand/cellpose/README.md

 A generalist algorithm for cell and nucleus segmentation.

-This code was written by Carsen Stringer and Marius Pachitariu.
+Cellpose was written by Carsen Stringer and Marius Pachitariu.
 To learn about Cellpose, read the [paper](https://t.co/kBMXmPp3Yn?amp=1) or watch the [talk](https://t.co/JChCsTD0SK?amp=1).
 For support, please open an [issue](https://github.com/MouseLand/cellpose/issues).

+Omnipose was written by Kevin Cutler ([@kevinjohncutler](https://github.com/kevinjohncutler)).
+To learn about Omnipose, read the [paper](http://biorxiv.org/content/early/2021/11/04/2021.11.03.467199).

-If you want to improve Cellpose for yourself and for everyone else, please consider contributing manual segmentations for a few of your images via the built-in GUI interface (see instructions below).
+If you want to improve Cellpose/Omnipose for yourself and for everyone else, please consider contributing manual segmentations for a few of your images via the built-in GUI interface (see instructions below).

+### UPDATE v1.0 (Nov 2021)

 ### UPDATE v0.6 (Dec 2020)